hringbauer/ancIBD/docs/Intro.rst

 Scope
 **********

-``ancIBD`` is a comparably data-hungry method but can be applied to a substantial fraction of the aDNA record.
-Our tests showed that ``ancIBD`` requires at least 0.25x average coverage depth for whole-genome-sequencing (WGS) data and 1.0x average coverage on target SNPs (corresponding broadly to at least 600k SNPs covered for 1240k or TWIST captured aDNA data, two popular SNP captures in human aDNA).
-When one gets close to that coverage limit,  imputation starts to break down and false positive IBD rates increase, in particular for shorter IBD segments.
-Inferred IBD segments for data below that coverage limit have to be interpreted with extreme caution, as false positive and error rates become substantial and likely dominate any true signal in most demographic scenarios.
+``ancIBD`` can be applied to a substantial fraction of the aDNA record but as it relies on imputation is comparably data-hungry.
+Our tests showed that ``ancIBD`` requires at least 0.25x average coverage depth for whole-genome-sequencing (WGS) data or 1.0x depth on target SNPs (corresponding broadly to at least 600k SNPs covered for 1240k or TWIST captured aDNA data, two popular SNP captures in human aDNA).
+Close to that coverage limit,  imputation starts to break down and false positive IBD rates quickly increase.
+Inferred IBD segments for data below that coverage limit have to be interpreted with extreme caution, as false positive and error rates become substantial and likely dominate any true IBD segment signal in most demographic scenarios.
+Generally, the shorter the IBD, the less robust the calls.
+The minimum output IBD length is 8 centimorgan (cM), but we note that already IBD shorter than 12 cM are enriched for false-positive IBD segments.
+Therefore, please always treat the output with necessary caution and not as a black box.

 We recommend imputing ancient data using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_, imputing ancient samples one by one as described `in its tutorial <https://odelaneau.github.io/GLIMPSE/glimpse1/tutorial_b38.html>`_.
 The default parameters of ``ancIBD`` are optimized for data imputed using the modern 1000 Genome reference panels and all SNPs in this reference panel, and then downsampling to the so-called 1240k SNP set widely used in human ancient DNA.
+The imputed 1240k SNP VCF **needs** to contain a field for the phased diploid genotypes (GT) as well as the three genotype probabilities (as GP field).
+This imputed VCF is then transformed into a so-called .hdf5 file - which is the input for ``ancIBD`` functions to call and visualize IBD.

-As ``ancIBD`` relies on imputed data, it works well for up to several ten-thousands year old modern human genomes when using the present-day 1000 Genome reference panel.
-We have observed that ``ancIBD`` performs well for global ancient genomes sharing the out-of-Africa bottleneck (i.e. modern humans from Eurasia, Oceania, Americas), however, some Sub-Saharan ancestries can be problematic as they contain deeply diverged haplotypes that are not represented well in the 1000 Genome reference panel.
+``ancIBD`` relies on imputation with a haplotype reference panel.
+We observed that using the present-day 1000 Genome reference panel results in robust IBD calls for up to several ten-thousands year-old human genomes for all global  `homo sapiens` ancient genomes sharing the out-of-Africa bottleneck (i.e. from Eurasia, Oceania, and Americas).
+We found that some Sub-Saharan ancestries can be problematic as they contain deeply diverged haplotypes that are not represented in the 1000 Genome reference panel.
+Moreover, ``ancIBD`` is not applicable to other humans such as Neanderthals or Denisovans due to the lack of a suitable reference panel.

 Citing
 **********

-You can find a pre-print describing the method and several applications here:
+A pre-print that describes ``ancIBD`` and several applications is available here:

 `ancIBD - Screening for identity by descent segments in human ancient DNA <https://doi.org/10.1101/2023.03.08.531671>`_